It's raining outside my tipi now. Sounds more like ice pellets than rain. By the time this posts. It will be too late to leave if I wanted to.

 When asked the vets responses were pretty clear.
 "I'm in support of Standing Rock and Mni Wiconi."

 It wasn't an action designed to show force but the veterans on the front standing tall was inspiring to see.
-Some came just because gen?????
-Asked them.
+Some came just because the general who organized the mission asked them.
 Some because of the civil rights violations that all of us as gets swore defend are being trampled!

 Something has to be done to stop this continued breach of treaty.
 Something has to be done about the wanton discrimination against Native Americans!